 The image of the reviewer accompanies the testimonials – and notice, they’re not product-specific.
 But are about her products and the business in general, which is excellent for building trust and rapport.

-#3 Use of Rapport-Building Checkout Page Design + Welcoming Language
+#3 Use Trust-winning Checkout Page Design + Welcoming Language

 Wardee has given a lot of thought to the language on her checkout page.
 She uses the ‘Classic’ checkout template in Aero Checkout.